 Supervised experiences in public outreach and recruiting are important as graduate students become prepared for their professional responsibilities after graduation, and thus are considered an integral part of each degree program.
-Hence, all M.S. and Ph.D. students are expected to participate in a minimum of one outreach or recruiting event per year.
+Hence, all M.S. and Ph.D. students are expected to participate in a outreach or recruiting event as appropriate.
 The time requirement for the event is not expected to exceed one day.
-The Education Program Specialist in the Department will coordinate these activities to accommodate the schedules of students in a fair and equitable manner.
+The Graduate Coordinator Assistant in the Department will coordinate these activities to accommodate the schedules of students in a fair and equitable manner.
 Approval from the student's Major Professor will be required for each such outreach event.